yigittacir/rabbit-race-concurrency/README.md

 Rabbit sleep time (Z)

+2. Threads

+Person Thread
+Produces carrots and places them into random boxes.

-2️⃣ Threads
+Rabbit Threads

-Person Thread: randomly places carrots in boxes.

-Rabbit Threads: move between boxes and eat carrots.
+Move between boxes and eat carrots to progress.

+CarrotRemover Thread
-CarrotRemover Thread: removes expired carrots.
+Periodically removes expired carrots.

-3️⃣ Synchronization
+3. Synchronization

-Each box allows only one carrot at a time
+Only one carrot can exist in a box at a time.

-All shared resources are synchronized
+All shared data is synchronized to prevent race conditions.

-Game ends when all rabbits reach the last box
+The simulation ends when all rabbits reach the last box.

 ▶️ How to Run
 javac rabbitrace/*.java
 java rabbitrace.Main

-🧪 Sample Output
-Rabbit-1 eats carrot in box 0
-Rabbit-2 eats carrot in box 1
-Rabbit-1 jumps to box 1
-Carrot expired in box 2
-Rabbit-3 eats carrot in box 2
-Game Over!